NotIsaacTwinkleToes/DefenceTowers/README.md

 # DefenceTowers Setup
-1. Extract 'DefenceTowers.zip' to reveal 'DefenceTowers.jar' and 'Towers' folder.
+1. Extract 'DefenceTowers.zip' to reveal 'DefenceTowers.jar'.
 2. Drag and drop DefenceTowers.jar into plugins folder.
 3. DONE!

-Upon plugin load, an 'Example Tower' will be created, if it doesn't exist, that will contain the most up-to-date default configuration options.
+Upon plugin load, an 'Example Tower' will be created, if it doesn't exist.
+It will contain the most up-to-date default configuration options.

 If you want some extra example towers, use the command '/dt genExamples'.
 # Using DefenceTowers